shubh7711/ShortPath-visualisation/README.md

 from user as input as well as the obstacles between them.
 The program consists of 48 X 48 boxes created by G.U.I ,the coordinates range from (1,1) to (48,48).The source and detination can only have coordinates in this range.
 The obstacles can also have the coordinates in this range.
-The program finds the shortest path using back tracing algorithm in terms of block.
+The program finds the shortest path using A* search algorithm in terms of block.

 The program should be executed in Pycharm for easiness.
 The interpreter should be Project default(Python 3.7)